Inverted Hammer Candlestick - Shooting Star Candlestick - Inverted Hammer vs Shooting Star Candlesticks

 Shooting Star Candlestick

-A sell is completed when a candle closes below neck-line, this is opening of the candle on left side of this pattern.
-The neck-line in this case is a support zone.
+A sell is completed when a candlestick closes below neckline, this is opening of the candlestick on left side of this pattern.
+The neckline in this case is a support level.

-Stop orders for the sell trade transactions should be set just a few pips above highest price in the recent high.
+Stop orders for the sell trades should be set just a couple of pips above highest price in the recent high.

 The Shooting Star candle-stick is named so because at the top of an upwards market trend this candle pattern looks like a shooting star up in the sky.